List of Sentences?

 One of the rights of spring in our home is to start up a list of the things around the house that need to be dealt with over the summer.
-The list typically starts fairly small and reasonable to deal with (financially and in terms of time), but inevitably it extends itself into a wish list of the things we want to change about our house (which are incidentally, quite expensive (in terms of money and time)).
-This means the list becomes larger and larger, and more and more daunting to deal with.
-Finally the list is lost or thrown out because it is far too expensive to deal with, and seems impossible to complete.
+The list typically starts relatively small and is reasonable to deal with (financially and in terms of time).
+Still, it inevitably extends into a wish list of the things we want to change about our house (which are, incidentally, quite expensive (in terms of money and time)).
+This means the list becomes larger and larger and more and more daunting to deal with.
+Finally, the list is lost or thrown out because it is far too expensive to deal with and seems impossible to complete.

-This has actually happened a few times, even though the list starts off with a good concept, it becomes too large and unachievable.
-A few times legitimate issues have arisen to stop the list from being deal with, some of these calamities include:
+This has happened a few times.
+Even though the list starts with a good concept, it becomes too large and unachievable.
+A few times, legitimate issues have arisen to stop the list from being dealt with.
+Some of these calamities include:

-All legitimate reasons to abandon the Honkin’ Big Summer to do List (it’s new official title), but this year we will attempt to deal with it in a more mature manner.
+All legitimate reasons to abandon the Honkin’ Big Summer to-do List (its new official title), but we will attempt to deal with it more maturely this year.

 A Better Way?

 I think dealing with the Honkin’ Big Summer to-do List like I would a Brain Storming list from work and then pairing it down around May 1st to make the list achievable (and revisiting any add-ons July 1st) should make the list more useable.

 What is on this list?
 Some more minor things should have been dealt with a while ago, and much larger things like replacing windows that make my house look like a ram-shackled crack house (OK, it might not be that bad, but it is still pretty bad).